indyandy/funbin/README.md

 # Fun Bin #

-Just some fun and simple scripts and shortcuts to make the terminal a little more fun.
+Just some simple scripts and shortcuts to make the terminal a little more fun.

 ## Requirements ##